Hzzkygcs/setInterval-python/README.md

 2. you change the interval after the next interval.
 Use `.change_next_interval(new_interval)`

 The difference is, if you change it immediately to `x` seconds, your function will be called right `x` seconds after you call the `change_interval` method.
-If you change it after the next interval, it will allow to run the remaining queued function.
+If you change it after the next interval, it will allow running the remaining queued function.
 Your change will be applied after the next call, **and not immediately**.

 Here's the difference example:
 ```Python